auralia/nationstates-nation-manager/README.md

 # NationStates Nation Manager #

 ## Overview ##
-NationStates Nation Manager is a free and open source Windows application that displays the status of a user-specified list of nations.
+NationStates Nation Manager is a free and open source Windows application that displays the status of a list of nations.
 The application can also log into these nations or restore them if they have ceased to exist.

-The application is designed help players maintain a large number of puppets.
+The application is designed to help players maintain a large number of puppet nations.

 ## Features ##
-* Retrieves existence status and last login date for nations
+* Retrieves the status of nations, including whether or not they exist and their last login date
-* Logs into nations to prevent them from ceasing to exist (CTE'ing)
+* Logs into nations to prevent them from ceasing to exist
-* Restores nations that have ceased to exist (CTE'd)
+* Restores nations that have ceased to exist

 ## Documentation ##